kanalumaddela/grid.css/README.md

 # grid.css
-A basic css framwork which for some reason supports a 10, 12, and 16 column responsive grid layout using the choice of `flex` or `inline-block` for the grid
+A terrible css grid framwork which for some reason supports a 10, 12, and 16 column responsive grid layout using the choice of `flex` or `inline-block` for the grid